 One Stop Shop: Consolidating in/outprocessing to Bldg.
 626

 Cadets and faculty will now visit Building 626 for in/outprocessing that houses G1, HHC, CPAC (civilian personnel), AMPO (military pay), G-8 (budget, travel), Transportation and SJA, which is located on the second floor.
 When entering the main door, turn to your right and down the hall.
-The first offices to the right are HHC (reception, first sergeant and commander); then when you move into the large open space, that now belongs to the G-1 (formerly was LRC transportation). the LRC transportation staff has shifted back to the northwest corner of Building 626.
-Photos by Jorge Garcia/PV
+The first offices to the right are HHC (reception, first sergeant and commander); then when you move into the large open space that now belongs to the G-1 (formerly was LRC transportation).
+The LRC transportation staff has shifted back to the northwest corner of Building 626.